Intro | Health Benefits of Sprouts | How to Grow | Top Types of Sprouts | Where to Buy Seeds | Precautions | Shop

 Each particular sprout variety is composed of its own complex of vitamins, minerals, antioxidants and unique constituents, but one of the great benefits that all sprouts have in common is their high enzyme content.

 These enzymes are also found in raw fruits and vegetables as well as fermented foods.
 They are very helpful for breaking down the foods we eat into usable nutrients and processing undigested waste material.

 Sprouts assist in activating the immune system and are cleansing to the body.
 Those high in chlorophyll are especially effective at removing toxins from the cells and lymphatic system.
 They are also high in dietary fiber which promotes healthy bowel movements and intestinal functions.

-Here on this page we list some of our favorite super sprout varieties to give you an idea of some of the possibilities.
-While most of these seeds are primarily grown as "sprout vegetables", there are a few grains, like rye, buckwheat and wheatberries, that can be sprouted for 1-2 days to increase their nutritional value and then further processed, for example, into dehydrated sprouted breads, crackers, pizza crusts or to make rejuvelac.
+Here on this page, we list some of our favorite super sprout varieties to give you an idea of some of the possibilities.
+While most of these seeds are primarily grown as "sprout vegetables", there are a few grains, like rye, buckwheat and wheatberries, that can be sprouted for 1-2 days to increase their nutritional value and then further processed, for example, into dehydrated sprouted bread, crackers, pizza crusts or to make rejuvelac.